Creating a Positive & Authentic

 Yet in 2017, Harvard rescinded offers of acceptance to at least 10 incoming freshmen because of inappropriate messages and memes these young people posted in a "private” (nothing is private online) Facebook group.

-As this story shows, there can be serious offline consequences for online actions.
+As this example illustrates, there can be serious offline consequences for online actions.
 Increasingly, what kids post online and what others post about them (a.k.a., their "digital footprints”) can influence their future.
 According to a Kaplan Test Prep survey, more than two-thirds of colleges say it’s "fair game” to visit an applicant’s social media profile to help them decide who gets in.
 Nearly one in ten of the colleges surveyed said they had revoked an incoming student’s offer based on something they found online.

 Conversely, according to another Kaplan survey, of those admissions officers who do check a prospective student’s social media sites, 47 percent report finding information that gave them a positive impression of prospective students – up from 37 percent the previous year.

 More and more, colleges, employers, landlords, pet adoption agencies, and just about everyone else are turning to social media to learn more about the people they want to accept, hire, rent to, entrust with a living thing, or get to know better.
 So it’s important for students to make wise decisions when building and maintaining their digital footprints, starting the moment they first venture online.

 ***Try one of our Cyber Civics “digital reputation” lessons with your own students.
 Click on the PDF to download.

 Here is a good podcast on this topic.

 What Our Kids Post Online Matters, Maybe Forever